Creative Cartography: 7 Magnificent Books on Maps

 By Maria Popova

-We’re obsessed with maps — a fundamental sensemaking mechanism for the world, arguably the earliest form of standardized information design, and a relentless source of visual creativity.
-Today, we turn to seven fantastic books that explore the art and science of cartography from seven fascinating angles.
+I have a longstanding obsession with maps — a fundamental sensemaking mechanism for the world, arguably the earliest form of standardized information design, and a relentless source of visual creativity.
+Here are seven fantastic books that explore the art and science of cartography from seven fascinating angles.

 A selection of diverse essays, from the academic to the personal to the humorous, contextualize the maps within the larger conceptual narrative exploring humanity’s compulsion to map and chart its place in the universe.

 From Here to There: A Curious Collection from the Hand Drawn Map Association (public library) is exactly what it promises — a delightful anthology of ephemeral documents that give direction, from quirky doodles to remarkably detailed drawings on anything from Dallas skate parks to questionable tourist routes in Bulgaria’s mountains.

 Eccentric yet unassuming, From Here to There offers a charming visual treat and, in the process, reveals fascinating slivers of human stories.